ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-enter-data.md

 - Four digits are interpreted as the day and the month.
 It will add the year of the work date.

-- If the date you want is in the range 01/01/1930 through 12/31/2029, enter the year with two digits.
+- If the date you want is in the range 01/01/1950 through 12/31/2049, enter the year with two digits.
 Otherwise, enter the year with four digits.

+   > [!NOTE]
+   > If you're using [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, the two-digit year range may be different.
+Administrators can change the range by modifying the **CalendarTwoDigitYearMax** setting of the [!INCLUDE[prod_short](includes/prod_short.md)] server.
+For more information, see [Configuring Business Central Server](/dynamics365/business-central/dev-itpro/administration/configure-server-instance#General).

 You can also enter a date as a weekday followed by a week number.
 Or, you can enter a year.
 For example, Mon25 or mon25 means Monday in week 25.